openstack-archive/development-proposals/user-stories/proposed/onboarding_management.rst

 1. Onboarding must be non-disruptive to legacy environments such that the applications, virtual machines and physical hosts should not need to be restarted
-2. Openstack needs to at least tolerate Virtual Machine resource configuration changes made by non-OpenStack management tools after the VM has been onboarded into OpenStack.
+2. OpenStack needs to at least tolerate Virtual Machine resource configuration changes made by non-OpenStack management tools after the VM has been onboarded into OpenStack.
 The eventual goal is for full synchronization between all resource